n0tnull/Adebar-wiki/Known-Issues.md

-## Some apps simply don't want to be backed up via ADB
+## Some apps simply don't want to be backed up via ADB (41 byte files)
 In my tests I've encountered several apps which seem to simply refuse being backed up via ADB.
 In those cases, backups result in a 41 byte file (which is just the backup file header).
 So watch out for those, and see to have them